Periodic revivals from supersymmetry in a fermionic kinetically constrained model: Introduction

-The $M_1$ model provides a relatively well-studied example of a supersymmetric constrained lattice quantum many-body system~\cite{Fendley03, Fendley03-2}.
+We will consider the supersymmetric algebra underlying the $M_1$ model, a relatively well-studied example of a supersymmetric constrained lattice quantum many-body system~\cite{Fendley03, Fendley03-2}.
 It describes short-range interacting spinless fermions on a chain (although it can naturally be defined on any graph), subject to the constraint that two neighboring sites can not be occupied simultaneously.
 The model is integrable by the Bethe ansatz~\cite{Bethe31, Shastry90, Fendley03, Fendley03-2}, and can be realized experimentally~\cite{Yang04, Minar22}.
-Ref.~\cite{Surace20} recently studied weak ergodicity breaking for the $M_1$ model on hypercubic lattice geometries.
+Reference~\cite{Surace20} recently studied weak ergodicity breaking for the $M_1$ model on hypercubic lattice geometries.
 It was found that a number of highly non-thermal eigenstates, interpreted as quantum many-body scars, can be found thanks to the supersymmetry.
 In this work, we use the $M_1$ model on a chain as a starting point to construct a fermionic equivalent of the (hard-core bosonic) PXP model.
-The PXP model~\cite{Fendley04, Lesanovsky12, Turner18, Turner18-2} provides a paradigmatic toy model in studies on quantum many-body scars and weak ergodicity breaking~\cite{Serbyn21, Papic22, Moudgalya22, Chandran23}.
+The PXP model~\cite{Fendley04, Lesanovsky12, Turner18, Turner18-2} provides a paradigmatic effective model in studies on quantum many-body scars and weak ergodicity breaking (i.e., the partial breakdown of ergodicity)~\cite{Serbyn21, Papic22, Moudgalya22, Chandran23}.

-The aim of this work is twofold: First, we show how the algebraic structure of supersymmetry can be used to construct kinetically constrained lattice Hamiltonians displaying weak ergodicity breaking (Sec.~\ref{sec: supersymmetry}).
+The aim of this work is twofold: First, we show how the algebraic structure of supersymmetry can be used to construct kinetically constrained lattice Hamiltonians displaying ergodicity breaking and long-lived periodic revivals.
 While the procedure holds more generally, we focus on the $M_1$ model for concreteness, for which the resulting Hamiltonian represents a fermionic version of the PXP model with an adjustable chemical potential: